lujiec2020/TEEM2/docs/docs/social_media_takeout_guide.md

-Creators: Amreen Adams and Giancarlos Aviles Questions?
+Creators: Amreen Adams and Giancarlos Aviles

+Questions?
 Reach out: AD70738@umbc.edu, gaviles1@umbc.edu

+Social Media Parser Overview:

-Parser Overview: The Social Media Parser requires official data exports from Instagram and TikTok.
+The Social Media Parser requires official data exports from Instagram and TikTok.
 This guide walks you through:
 - How to download your data
 - What files matter
 - Where to place them in your project
 - How to avoid common student mistakes

-Data Extraction:
+Data Extraction: Instagram

-Instagram: Export your Instagram information from Accounts Center to a device Instagram Data Takeout Instructions
+Export your Instagram information from Accounts Center to a device

+Instagram Data Takeout Instructions:

 1. Click the More icon in the bottom left, then click Settings
 2. Click Accounts Center, then click Your information and permissions.